Yulia Sachkov: Biography

-Sachkov was born in Haifa, Israel, and is Jewish.
+Sachkov was born in Kazachstan to Russian parents.
 She serves in the Israel Defense Forces as an outstanding athlete.

 She is the 2016 World Cup Junior Kickboxing Champion, the 2017 European Junior Kicking Champion, the 2018 World Association of Kickboxing Organizations (WAKO) Senior World Kickboxing Champion, winner of the 2018 WAKO Croatia Kickboxing Open Gold Medal, winner of the 2018 WAKO Bestfighter in the World Cup Championship, winner of the Absolute Champion in the K-1 and KL European Cup, and winner of the 2019 WAKO Austria World Cup.